webis-de/INLG-18/README.md

 The repository for the INLG-18 paper: Learning to Flip the Bias of News Headlines

 The code is mainly from Shen's work: "Style Transfer from Non-Parallel Text by Cross-Alignment".
 Tianxiao Shen, Tao Lei, Regina Barzilay, and Tommi Jaakkola.
 NIPS 2017.

-The only difference is we implemented the beam search algorithm.
+The only difference is we implemented the beam search algorithm to remove unknown tokens from the generated texts.

 Please visit here as well
 https://github.com/shentianxiao/language-style-transfer